broadinstitute/tangent/README.md

 A workaround would be to download this file directly through the "Download" button on this page: https://github.com/coyin/tangent/blob/master/matlab_2010b/MCRInstaller.bin

-Bottom line is, please make sure your local copy of ./matlab_2010b/MCRInstaller.bin is 221MB in file size to ensure a successful run of Tangent.
+Bottom line is, please make sure your local copy of ./matlab_2010b/MCRInstaller.bin is 221MB in file size (instead of 134 bytes) to ensure a successful run of Tangent.

 ### 2. Prepare input files:
 The input files (./sampledata/mysif.txt and ./sampledata/mydata.DOC_interval.avg_cvg.txt) are only provided for formatting references.
 Tangent cannot be run on them.
 Please supply your own input SIF and coverage-data files according to these formats.
 If you are starting with a whole-exome .bam file, you can run the GATK DepthOfCoverage tool (available on https://software.broadinstitute.org/gatk/documentation/tooldocs/3.8-0/org_broadinstitute_gatk_tools_walkers_coverage_DepthOfCoverage.php or as available on FireCloud https://portal.firecloud.org/) to generate *.DOC_interval.avg_cvg.txt .